Skip to content

 dockmesh admin create --username alice --password s3cr3t --email alice@example.com --role admin

---password is optional — omit it to be prompted interactively, or pipe the password on stdin for CI. --role defaults to viewer; use admin, operator, viewer, or any custom role slug.
+--password is optional — omit it to be prompted interactively, or pipe the password on stdin for CI. --role defaults to viewer; the built-in roles are admin, operator, deployer, host-admin, viewer, and any custom role slug you’ve created via the UI is also valid.

 Terminal window